Quantum Optics Applications of Hexagonal Boron Nitride Defects: Main Applications

 This section outlines how the properties of hBN single-photon emitters have been applied to investigate certain concepts in quantum theory. \\

 Recently, the potential for exploring quantum phenomena using hBN as a single-photon emitter~\cite{Vogl:2019-QC} was examined in a proposal in Ref.~\cite{TV-PRB2021}.
-In particular, the study explored how a defect center in hBN, as a quantum light source, could be used to experimentally investigate higher-order interference, specifically focusing on potential deviations from Born’s rule.\\
+In particular, the study explored how a defect center in hBN, as a quantum light source, could be used to experimentally investigate higher-order interference, specifically focusing on potential deviations from Born’s rule {{(see Figure~\ref{Fig:test} for the experimental setup)}}.

 Some of the earliest works in the quantum theory test literature, predating the quantum light source perspective that now shapes the language of applications, already noted that deviations from established postulates within quantum theory could yield observable consequences in experimental settings~\cite{Peres1979, Peres1979, Kaiser-PRA1984, Sorkin1994}.
 For example, deviations from Born's rule can result in higher-order interference~\cite{Sorkin1994}, while in hypercomplex Hilbert spaces, phase commutativity may be disrupted~\cite{Peres1979}.
 More recently, proposed experimental tests of these extended quantum theories have progressively constrained the potential for deviation by testing hypercomplex quantum mechanics with relativistic photons~\cite{Procopio2017} and higher-order interference using multipath interferometers~\cite{Urbasi2010,Soellner_2011,Kauten2017,Pleinert2020,Pleinert2021}.
 However, common challenges persist, particularly in accurately characterizing complex measurement apparatuses, which can introduce noise and systematic errors that may lead to apparent deviations.
 Additionally, quantum fluctuations in the light source and the nonlinear response of photodetectors impose fundamental limits on measurement accuracy~\cite{Kauten2017}, as uncertainties in apparatus characterization inevitably translate into uncertainties in observed outcomes. \\